Legal Advice for Removal Proceedings — 16 results

 Written by attorney Hans Burgos, over 3 years ago.

 A brief guide about removal proceedings in the US.
 The arrest by ICE; issuance and service of the charging document (the NTA).
 The detention in an ICE processing center.
 The bond hearing.... more

-Written by attorney Daniel P. Hilf, over 3 years ago.
+Written by attorney Daniel P. Hilf, almost 4 years ago.

 A person (respondent)placed in removal proceedings at Immigration Court have several important rights which he or she can exercise.